grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] add more comments in general to help explain meaning, motives, and subtleties --- make the 'source code' version of the book more source codey.
 	* Stuff like the malevolence of nature could be a comment in the source code text
 * [ ] remove contractions from Hemi dialog
+* [ ] more strongly emphasize the feeling of _prey_.
+I think it feels like they are prey for the sub with the ram throughout the book, might as well explicitly double down on it.
 * [ ] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping
 	* a great round sound
 * [ ] hatch in Prospect sail is at top of _control room_ not sail